Which of these Leadership Personality Styles Best Describes You?

 An essential part of McKeown’s philosophy is that everyone in the world fits into four leadership styles, each of which is necessary for your company.
 You can be a Visionary, an Operator – the one with the HOW Skill Set – a Processor, or a Synergist.
 Of course, you can be a combination, but you will have one primary dominant style.

 Why does it matter?
 Thinking about these styles help you to know your leadership strengths and weaknesses, and to know the sort of people with which to surround yourself to achieve predictable success.
-Remember, successful businesses need all of these leadership skill sets if they are to grow and succeed.
+Remember, successful workplaces need all of these leadership skill sets if they are to grow and succeed.

 I have covered each of the types below and you will see how their strengths and weaknesses complement each other.